Bolt Thrower: Death of Martin Kearns and disbandment (2015–2016)

-Martin Kearns, who had been Bolt Thower's drummer from 1994 to 1997 and again since 2000, died unexpectedly at the age of 38 on 14 September 2015.
-As a result of his death, Bolt Thrower went on hiatus and cancelled their upcoming Australian tour, which would have been their first since 1993.
+Martin Kearns, Bolt Thower's drummer from 1994 to 1997 and again since 2000, died at the age of 38 on 14 September 2015.
+As a result, Bolt Thrower went on hiatus and cancelled their upcoming Australian tour, which would have been their first since 1993.

 On 14 September 2016, the first anniversary of Kearns' death, Bolt Thrower announced on their website that they would not continue, explaining, "We spent over 20 years together, touring the world, with 3 different vocalists, but he was so much more than just a drummer to us.
 So when we carried his coffin to his final resting place, the Bolt Thrower drummer position was buried with him.
 He was, and will now forever remain THE Bolt Thrower drummer, our Powerhouse and friend Martin 'Kiddie' Kearns."
 Rumours of the band's break-up were confirmed two days later by frontman Karl Willetts, stating, "I can confirm that Bolt Thrower are definitely over for good.
 There will be no reunion tours etc... no compromise."

 Aftermath and reunion rumours (2017–present)

-On 7 March 2017, which would have been Kearns' 40th birthday, Bolt Thrower posted a lengthy statement on their website, which suggested that a reunion or possible new release in memory of him was in the works.
-Since then, these ideas have not materialised.
+On 7 March 2017, which would have been Kearns' 40th birthday, Bolt Thrower posted a statement on their website suggesting that a reunion or possibly a new release in memory of him was in the works.
+Since then, neither has materialised.